09/22/2023 by Christine Morris

 Over the years, consumers and their choices in food and beverage and their preferred shopping habits, have become more complex.
 Because of this, there is a greater assortment of products than ever, with more items requiring temperature control as consumers move away from processed foods and look for fresher, healthier items.
 Consequently, the supply chain for grocery continues to evolve as the message from consumers is clear.
 They want what they want, when they want it, where they want it, and expect businesses to respond to their demands.

-The blame for the coffee spike falls on the severe drought and unusual frost conditions in Brazil, the world’s largest supplier of coffee beans.
+Outside of global inflation, the main blame for the coffee spike falls on the severe drought and unusual frost conditions in Brazil, the world’s largest supplier of coffee beans.
 This extreme weather has threatened the coffee supply and set off alarm bells in financial markets.

 The last time coffee prices rose and hit their highest was in 2011.
 Brazil faced similar issues that year in growing its coffee crop.
 Alongside the bad weather faced this year, global supply constraints have had an impact on the coffee market too.

 Coffee inflation is the latest example of how extreme weather creates additional nightmares for farmers and makes food more expensive every day.
-For instance, as of August 2021, world food prices soared 31 percent YOY, according to the Food and Agriculture Organization of the United Nations.

-Likewise, by 2027, cold storage construction is projected to reach $18.6 billion in value or an increase of 14 percent per year.
+Likewise, by 2027, cold storage construction is projected to reach $18.6 billion in value, or an increase of 14 percent per year.
 Yet, the effort to build new temperature-controlled storage is being held back by rising costs and material shortages.
 Notably, the pandemic’s impact on cold chain storage cannot be understated.
 In the U.S. alone, facilities are running at a maximum capacity, according to JLL.
 Consequently, new construction is usually favored to support demand, but given the shortages and complexity of temperate-controlled storage facilities, many developers are looking at easier projects that need fewer materials, such as adding floors to existing facilities.

 If you’re ready to have Trinity Logistics on your side for logistics support and expertise, no matter the industry trends, then let’s get connected.